winglang/wing/docs/07-faq/006-what-pains-wing-solves.md

 **Organization pain points:**

-1. **Dev/ops friction**: Poor separation of concerns between development and operations teams result in inefficient flows.
+1. **Dev/ops friction**: Poor separation of concerns between development and operations teams can cause tension due to the mutual reliance of developers and DevOps on each other.
+Developers and operations teams need to be in sync and often have to wait for one another, as they are involved in each other's workflows.
+This interdependence can lead to miscommunication, delays, and frustration on both sides.
-2. **Error-prone security/observability**: Ensuring security and observability can be challenging and prone to mistakes.
+2. **Error-prone security/observability**: Ensuring security and observability can be challenging and prone to mistakes, as observability dashboards and IAM policies are often written by hand.
+Errors can occur, and the need for frequent updates whenever code changes exacerbate the problem.
+Additionally, those responsible for writing and updating these policies and dashboards are usually not the developers who write the code, which can contribute to misalignments and misunderstandings.
 3. **Cloud vendor lock-in**: Reliance on a single cloud provider can limit flexibility and increase risk.
 4. **Need for multi-cloud**: Organizations require the ability to deploy and manage applications across multiple cloud providers.